 Before you start cutting out a large section of the wall, you need to inspect what is under the drywall.
 You need to know where electrical wiring, cable, plumbing and support beams run in your home.
 If you are not entirely sure, you want to contact a qualified contractor for assistance.
 Once you decide on the elevation and confirm the location is safe to use, the next step is to measure the length, width, and height of your TV, convertor box, and Blu-ray player.

 Mark out the opening on the wall using your measurements, a tape measure, level, and pencil.
 Remember to make the opening slightly larger, to allow air flow around the TV and other devices.
 Next, cut a small hole through the drywall, in the location where you want to build the recessed cabinet and enclosure, with a reciprocal saw.
-You can always cut off more dry wall and make the opening bigger if needed.
+You can always cut off more dry wall and make the opening of the DIY TV wall unit bigger, if needed.

 Next, build the recessed DIY television enclosure and video cabinet by installing the proper size boards horizontally in between vertical supports.
 If the depth of the interior walls is not sufficient enough to accommodate your convertor box and other components, you can build a small shelf extension out of the wall underneath the recessed TV enclosure.
 Now, have an electrician install electrical outlets and cable connections in the recessed opening.
 Drill any holes in the wood to make running the cables easier and to keep them hidden.